Aditya Nagpal

 • Choosing an EOR that relies on third-party local partners: EORs that use unvetted local partners to cover certain markets introduce inconsistent service quality, slower response times, and compliance gaps that can expose your business to fines and unexpected tax obligations.
 Always verify whether the EOR owns its entities in your target countries.

 • Overlooking employee experience: A poor onboarding process, slow payroll, or rigid standardized contracts that don't reflect local market expectations will directly impact employee satisfaction and retention.
-Your EOR represents your brand to your employees, choose one that takes that seriously.
+Your EOR represents your brand to your employees, so choose one that takes that seriously.

 • Ignoring technology limitations: EORs with outdated platforms lead to payroll errors, delayed reporting, and poor visibility into your global workforce.
 Ensure their platform can scale with your headcount and integrates with your existing HR systems.